javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/01-property-flags-descriptors/article.md

 // delete Math.PI won't work either
 ```

-Making non-configurable is one-way road.
+Making a property non-configurable is one-way road.
 We cannot change it back, because `defineProperty` doesn't work on non-configurable properties.

-Here `user.name` is a forever sealed constant:
+Here we are making `user.name` a "forever sealed" constant:

 ```js run
 let user = { };